eurostat/Nuts2json/README.md

 ## Technical details

 These files are produced from the NUTS SHP files provided on [Eurostat-GISCO website](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
 The input files are in the [shp folder](/shp).

 These input files are transformed using [GDAL](http://www.gdal.org/) and [TopoJSON](https://github.com/mbostock/topojson/wiki).
-The processes are automated in bash files, which are also shared in the [sh folder](/sh).
+The transformation process is automated in bash files, which are also shared in the [sh folder](/sh).
+This process has 6 successive steps:
+1. *filter_project_clip*: Filter and reproject the input data for each year, each scale and each projection.
+2. *extract_shp_by_level*: For each year, scale and projection, decompose the data by NUTS level.
+3. *shp_to_geojson*: Convert from SHP to geoJSON format.
+4. *geojson_to_topojson*: Convert from geoJSON to topoJSON format.
+5. *simplify_topojson*: Simplify the topoJSON files using *toposimplify* program.
+6. *topojson_to_geojson*: Convert from topoJSON to geoJSON format.

 ## Support and contribution